1805864/CS220-AU-portfolio/index.md

-Currently I am in the process of volunteering with the Open Road organisation as as Appropriate adult to safeguard a rights of vulnerable adults and children.
+Currently I am in the process of volunteering with the Open Road organisation as an Appropriate adult to safeguard a rights of vulnerable adults and children.
 In addition to my volunteering role I am in contact with my local borough councillar in order to set up and open up a club for the local community.
 Theclub will consist of individuals who come and share their stories as well as to relate one to another.

 ##  Counselling Work Experiences

 #### Counsellor at The King Edmund School                                        03/2020 - 10/2019
 #### Counsellor at The Olive Tree srvice                                         03/2020 - 12/2016
 #### Counsellor at The Early Help Family Support & youth Offending Service       01/2019 - 09/2017
 My responsibilies in each role incuded assessing individuals' needs, situations and support networks to determine their goal in a non-judgmental manner.
 Providing perosn-centred counselling to support clients issues rrelating to grief, anxiety, trauma anger stress and more.
 Advocating for and helping clients to obtain resources that imporve their well-being when applicable and managing time effectively and prioritising workload appropriately.